iandavis1937/framing/README.md

  curl -X POST -H "Content-Type: application/json" -d '{"participant_input":"I think this is test 1.
 This is test 2.
 I support adding an NHS test."}' http://localhost:8080/string
 ```

- - To send input as a csv file, send an application/json POST request to  http://<your.server.ip.address>:8080/csv.
+ - To send input as a csv file, first install framing.
+ - Then, move your file to the /data/ folder within /framing/.
+ - Send an application/json POST request to  http://<your.server.ip.address>:8080/csv.
 The string's header should be 'participant_input'.

 ```bash
  # Ex. -- change IP address as needed